Kingston upon Thames London Borough Council

 Kingston upon Thames London Borough Council, which styles itself Kingston Council, is the local authority for the Royal Borough of Kingston upon Thames in Greater London, England.
+The council is responsible for providing services within the borough.
 The council has been under Liberal Democrat majority control since 2018.
 It is based at Kingston upon Thames Guildhall.

 History

 The town of Kingston upon Thames was an ancient borough, having been formally incorporated in 1441, with a long history prior to that as a royal manor dating back to Saxon times.
 The borough was reformed to become a municipal borough in 1836 under the Municipal Corporations Act 1835, which standardised how most boroughs operated across the country.
 It was thereafter run by a body formally called the "Mayor, Aldermen and Burgesses of the Borough (or Royal Borough) of Kingston-upon-Thames".
 Kingston was often described as a royal borough, with its right to that title being formally confirmed in 1927.

 The much larger London Borough of Kingston upon Thames and its council were created in 1965 under the London Government Act 1963, with the first election held in 1964.
 For its first year the council acted as a shadow authority alongside the area's outgoing authorities, being the councils of the three municipal boroughs of Kingston-upon-Thames, Malden and Coombe and Surbiton.
 The new council formally came into its powers on 1 April 1965, at which point the old boroughs and their councils were abolished.

 Kingston's royal borough status transferred to the enlarged borough.
 The council's full legal name is the "Mayor and Burgesses of the Royal Borough of Kingston upon Thames", although it styles itself Kingston Council.
 The council counts its mayors as forming a continuous series with the mayors of the old municipal borough of Kingston-upon-Thames as first appointed in 1836.

 From 1965 until 1986 the council was a lower-tier authority, with upper-tier functions provided by the Greater London Council.
 The split of powers and functions meant that the Greater London Council was responsible for "wide area" services such as fire, ambulance, flood prevention, and refuse disposal; with the boroughs (including Kingston upon Thames) responsible for "personal" services such as social care, libraries, cemeteries and refuse collection.
 As an outer London borough council Kingston upon Thames has been a local education authority since 1965.
 The Greater London Council was abolished in 1986 and its functions passed to the London Boroughs, with some services provided through joint committees.

 Since 2000 the Greater London Authority has taken some responsibility for highways and planning control from the council, but within the English local government system the council remains a "most purpose" authority in terms of the available range of powers and functions.